Ask a doctor about a prescription for METFORMIN STADA 850 mg FILM-COATED TABLETS

 Keep this medication out of the sight and reach of children

-If a child is being treated with metformina, parents and caregivers are advised to supervise how this medication is used.
+If a child is being treated with metformin, it is recommended that parents and caregivers supervise how this medication is used.

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection pointof the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
+Medications should not be disposed of via wastewater or household waste.
+Place the packages and medications you no longer need in the SIGRE collection point at the pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of packages and medications you no longer need.
 By doing so, you will help protect the environment.

 Composition of Metformina Stada

-The active ingredient is hydrochloride of metformin.
-Each film-coated tablet contains 850 mg of metformin hydrochloride, corresponding to 662.9 mg of metformin base.
+The active ingredient is metformin hydrochloride.
+Each film-coated tablet contains 850 mg of metformin hydrochloride, equivalent to 662.9 mg of metformin base.

 The other components (excipients) are: povidone, magnesium stearate, Opadry YS-1R-7006 (hypromellose/macrogol 400/macrogol 6000).